hastexo/ceph-checkup/README.md

 ### Inventory

-To use these playbooks, you must first create an Ansible [inventory](http://docs.ansible.com/ansible/intro_inventory.html) file (conventionally named `hosts`), optionally using the provided `hosts.example` file as a starting point.
+To use these playbooks, you must first clone this repository.
+Then, create an Ansible [inventory](http://docs.ansible.com/ansible/intro_inventory.html) file (conventionally named `hosts`), optionally using the provided `hosts.example` file as a starting point.